 There was a looooot of whiskey.

 I was the last person to take my stuff upstairs and found that my teammates had left me the best room.
 Score!
 I even had my own little balcony.
-The only wrinkle was that I found a live bee on my bed upon entering the room and started freaking out, but one of my incredibly chill teammates simply lifted it from the bed using her phone and deposited it outside.
+The only wrinkle was that I found a live bee on my bed upon entering the room and was afraid to mess with it, but one of my incredibly chill teammates simply lifted the bee from the bed using her phone and deposited it outside.
 That’s the one thing I still haven’t gotten used to — it seems in this part of the world there’s an abundance of bees, bugs, and other scary but admittedly harmless creatures.
 I am always chasing them out the window at work, too.

 That first afternoon we hiked up a mountain in the sleepy little town of Graydon.
 The owner of the chalet let his beagle come with us, and she was a real troublemaker, sprinting up and down the hills and chasing cows.
 We worried at times that she wasn’t going to come home with us, five strangers who had abducted her, but in the end she did.

 The following day was endlessly rainy, so we stayed inside for a full day of work meetings.
 The only time we left was for lunch; it took a while to find a place that was open, since most restaurants were closed for the off-season.

 These wine bottles were absolutely massive.
 I’m talking ‘larger than your head’ massive.
 I was so curious as to whether they were real or just fun displays.

 I ordered a ‘pizza Morzinoise’ just to see what a pizza with potatoes would taste like.
 It was okay.

 The next day it stopped raining for a bit, so we drove to a nearby lake for a team walk.

 One of my teammates had actually gotten married at this very location, during the summertime.
 The muggy photos truly don’t do the place justice.